StackStorm/st2docs/docs/source/reference/jinja.rst

 Replaces substring that matches pattern with provided replacement value (backreferences possible).

 .. note::

-    When using backreferences you need to escape two \'s in jinja, hence the 4 \'s.
+    When using backreferences you need to escape two \\'s in Jinja, hence the 4 \\'s.

 .. code-block:: bash